dojo/docs/util/doctools/viewer.rst

 Import API Data
 ====================

 Now to get our own API data into the viewer.
-If you've followed the `generation <util/doctools/generate>`_ steps, you should be in possession of an xml file, which is the API data for your namespace.
+If you've followed the :ref:`generation <util/doctools/generate>` steps, you should be in possession of an xml file, which is the API data for your namespace.
 We need to import that data, so navigate (in your browser) to lib/upload.php.

 This barebones upload page asks for two variables: a version number, and a URL to your XML file.
 Note that it must be a URL and NOT a straight-up file.
 The URL can be anything (cURL is used